sierdzio/qtwebservice/doc/README.txt

   2.2.4 Structures
     --standard-structure - headers are copied to <wsName>/headers, sources to <wsName>/sources, build file to <wsName>/<buildFile>, --no-messages-structure - no custom message code will be created.
-All messages will be sent by using general QSoapMessage objects, --all-in-one-dir-structure - as sandard-structure, but all files are copied into <wsName>.
+All messages will be sent by using general QWebMethod objects, --all-in-one-dir-structure - as sandard-structure, but all files are copied into <wsName>.

   2.2.5 Build systems